Cubeir/Vanilla-RTX-App/README.md

 4. In Minecraft, go to **Settings -> Global Resources** and activate the Vanilla RTX pack you installed.
 5. Enter a world.
 That's it.

 You now have ray tracing set up properly, with the latest [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX) for your version of Minecraft and [fixes](https://minecraftrtx.net/enhancements) for as many of the game's RTX issues as possible.

-The rest of this page is the full handbook, for when you want to go further.
+*The rest of this page is the full handbook, for when you take things further, or get an in-depth understanding of every feature.*

 # Overview & main menu features